anglesideangle/ros-template/README.md

 `make dev` will, by default, bridge the following between the host and container:

 - `/workspace` volume with rw access
+- host network
 - host user namespace
+- host pid namespace
-- host network
+- host ipc namespace
 - X11

 All the commands and syntax used is intended to be compatible with [podman](https://podman.io/), [docker](https://www.docker.com/), or any other OCI complaint container engine.

 ## Usage

 To set up the template, replace `ROS_DISTRO` and `REPO_NAME` in `Makefile` with your desired distro and project name.
-If you're using devcontainers, replace `ROS_DISTRO` in `./container/devcontainer.json` as well.
+If you're using devcontainers, replace `ROS_DISTRO` in `.devcontainer.json` as well.

 ### Installing Packages